Adding closed captioning to your church livestream is an easy way to enhance your church’s streaming experience.

 While our Automated Subtitles are built to engage your audience and make your content more accessible, there are some common subtitle issues we can help you troubleshoot.

 For church livestreams, subtitles aren’t just an option.
 They’re essential.
 They open the doors to a wider audience and empower everyone to connect with your message.
-Our Automated Subtitles make it simple to add captions in real-time, so your livestreams can reach a larger audience with the gospel message.
+Our Automated Subtitles feature makes it simple to add closed captions to your church services in real-time, so your livestreams can reach a larger audience with the gospel message.
 Book a demo today and see for yourself that there’s a better way to livestream.